nianticlabs/acezero/README.md

 `confidence` is the reliability of an estimate.
 If the confidence is less than 1000, it should be treated as unreliable and possibly ignored.

-The pose files can be used e.g. to train a Nerfacto model, using our benchmarking scripts, see [Benchmarking](#nerfacto-benchmark).
+The pose files can be used e.g. to train a Nerfacto or Splatfacto model, using our benchmarking scripts, see [Benchmarking](#benchmark).
 Our benchmarking scripts also allow you to only convert our pose files to the format required by Nerfstudio, without running the benchmark itself.

 <details>